 However, the actual cooking temperature may vary from company to company.
 Improper handling of hot dogs at any stage of production could also happen, which can cause harmful bacterial contamination.
 This is why you should always cook hot dogs thoroughly.

-Listeria monocytogenes, the bacteria responsible for listeriosis, can grow in processed foods such as hot dogs.
+Listeria monocytogenes, the bacteria responsible for listeriosis, can grow in processed food items such as hot dogs.
 Listeriosis can cause fever, chills, backache, headache, and overall abdominal pain (source: USDA).

-And because hot dogs are made with meat, they can also be contaminated with the following pathogens:
+And because hot dogs are made with meat, they can also have potential contamination with the following pathogens:

 • Bacillus cereus